 The Good Samaritan Society, a Lutheran Social Service Organization, is a not-for-profit, registered charity with over 65 years of experience providing specialized health and community care services in innovative and caring environments.

-There are four standing Committees to ensure the efficient operation of The Good Samaritan Society and Good Samaritan Canada: Executive, Finance and Audit, Governance, and Quality and Safety.
+There are four standing Committees to ensure the efficient operation of The Good Samaritan Society and Good Samaritan Canada: Compensation and Human Resources, Finance and Audit, Governance, Quality and Safety.
 Committee Chairs are elected by Committee members and receive authority from the Board of Directors.

 The role of the Governance Committee is to advise and support the Board of Directors on matters of governance policy, and recruit individuals for election to the Board of Directors in keeping with sections 3 and 4 of The Good Samaritan Society Bylaws.